ipno-llead/extraction/minutes/README.md

-The `import` subtask downlaods files from dropbox, creates unique file identifiers and extracts metadata from filenames, and converts file contents to lines of text (currently by OCR-ing the PDF files, but soon to also convert Word files, see issue #5).
+The `import` subtask downlaods files from dropbox, creates unique file identifiers and extracts metadata from filenames, and converts file contents to lines of text (by OCR-ing the PDF files and converting word files to text).

 ```bash
 ~/git/US-IP-NO/extraction/minutes